Guide to Pretrained Word Embeddings for NLP Practitioners

 • Stanford’s GloVe

-Let’s understand the working of Word2Vec and GloVe.
+Let’s understand the workings of Word2Vec and GloVe.

 Google’s Word2vec Pretrained Word Embedding

 Word2Vec is one of the most popular pretrained word embeddings developed by Google.
 Word2Vec is trained on the Google News dataset (about 100 billion words).
-It has several use cases such as Recommendation Engines, Knowledge Discovery, and also applied in the different Text Classification problems.
+It has several use cases, such as Recommendation Engines, and Knowledge Discovery, and is also applied to different Text Classification problems.

-The architecture of Word2Vec is really simple.
-It’s a feed-forward neural network with just one hidden layer.
-Hence, it is sometimes referred to as a Shallow Neural Network architecture.
+Word2Vec’s architecture is really simple.
+It’s a feed-forward neural network with just one hidden layer, sometimes called a Shallow Neural Network architecture.

 Depending on the way the embeddings are learned, Word2Vec is classified into two approaches: